The CEDR Guide to Employee Handbooks

 Customization Is Key

-Sampling policies from other business or relying on DIY employee handbook templates is a dangerous game.
+Sampling a policy from another business or relying on DIY employee handbook templates is a dangerous game.

-States provide their own set of laws which must be followed in addition to federal employment statutes and regulations.
+Each states provides its own set of laws that must be followed in addition to federal employment statutes and regulations.
 Some localities (specifically, cities and counties) also specify their own unique employment laws.
 This means that, depending on where your business is located, it may well be subject to as many as four different sets of laws and regulations, each of which could change in ways that impact the legality of the policies in your handbook at any point.

 The size of your business may also affect how certain laws apply to it.
 At the federal level, the Family and Medical Leave Act (FMLA), for example, requires that employers provide up to 12 weeks of unpaid leave to employees for the purposes of tending to or caring for ill or injured family members, but that law only applies to businesses with 50 or more employees.